dotnet-interactive-learning/notebook-tasks/StudentTask/README.md

 After completing the above prerequisties, let's get the notebook.

 1. Copy the following link and paste it into a new browser tab.
-This link will open Visual Studio Code with the notebook.
+This link will open the notebook in **Visual Studio Code**.

 > `vscode://ms-dotnettools.dotnet-interactive-vscode/openNotebook?url=https://raw.githubusercontent.com/dotnet-interactive-learning/notebook-tasks/main/StudentTask/csharpGuide.dib`